I received this call on Christmas Eve in 2019.

 After my call with Joe, it occurred to me how similar his story was to other stories I have heard.

-It’s like being in a Mexican Standoff.
+It’s a Mexican Standoff.

-- Do not compromise your ethics or integrity.
-It’s just not worth it.
+- Never compromise your ethics or integrity.